Shenzhen Bao'an International Airport

-Shenzhen Bao'an International Airport — formerly Shenzhen Huangtian Airport — is an international airport serving the city of Shenzhen in South Central China’s Guangdong province.
+Shenzhen Bao'an International Airport — formerly Shenzhen Huangtian Airport (until 2001) — is an international airport serving the city of Shenzhen in South Central China's Guangdong province.
 It is on the east bank of the Pearl River in Bao'an District, 32 km northwest of the city centre.
-It is a hub for Shenzhen Airlines and Donghai Airlines and for cargo airline SF Airlines, China Southern Airlines and Hainan Airlines.
+It is a hub for Shenzhen Airlines, China Southern Airlines and Donghai Airlines and for cargo airline SF Airlines while serving as a focus city for Hainan Airlines.
 The airport also serves as an Asian-Pacific cargo hub for UPS Airlines.
 The airport underwent major expansions in the 2010s, with a second runway opening in 2011, and a new terminal in 2013.
+On 29 November 2025, a third runway officially opened.

 It is one of the three largest airports serving the Pearl River Delta, alongside Hong Kong International Airport and Guangzhou Baiyun International Airport.
 The airport has direct ferry routes to Hong Kong International Airport, where passengers can transit without going through immigration and custom checks.

 History

 The airport was opened on 12 October 1991.
 It occupies an area of 10.8 km2.
 Its first runway is 3400 m long and 45 m wide, and it has 53 parking spaces on its apron.
 Shenzhen airport handled 52,734,934 passengers in 2023, according to Civil Aviation Administration of China, making it the fourth-busiest airport in mainland China.
 The airport was also the world's twenty-fourth busiest and the twentieth-busiest airport in terms of cargo traffic, registering 1,600,347.7 tonnes of freight in 2023.
 In terms of passenger movements, Shenzhen airport was the 5th busiest airport in China in 2018.
 Air China launched the first intercontinental air route out of Shenzhen, to Frankfurt Airport, Germany, on 21 May 2016.